-The intervertebral disc located between the fourth and fifth lumbar (L4-L5) vertebrae in the lower back is extremely vulnerable to degenerative conditions associated with normal wear and tear as we age.
-Disc herniation, joint deterioration and other age-related conditions commonly develop in the lower back because that area of the spine bears much of the body’s weight.
-In addition, the relative flexibility of the lumbar spine allows for a wide range of bending, twisting and other movement, which can exacerbate the effects of wear and tear on either the L4-L5 disc.
-Herniation, which is the leakage of gel-like nucleus material through a tear in the outer disc wall, often is the result.
+The spinal disc located between the fourth and fifth lumbar (lower) vertebrae in the lower back is extremely vulnerable to degenerative conditions associated with the aging process.
+These conditions commonly develop in the lower back because that area of the spine bears much of the body’s weight.
+In addition, the relative flexibility of the lumbar spine allows for a wide range of bending, twisting and other movement, which can amplify the degenerative effects on the L4-L5 disc.

 Symptoms associated with a herniated disc

 Often an L4-L5 disc herniation does not produce symptoms.
 In fact, many people have a herniated disc in the lower back and never know it.
 Symptoms are often the result of compression or irritation of nervous tissue by displaced disc material.
 Patients will often report experiencing: